 After discovery, you can configure the switch using the web browser-based management interface for advanced setup and configuration of features, or the Smart Control Center program for very basic setup.
-For more information, see the user manual that you can download from downloadcenter.netgear.com.
+For more information, see the user manual, which you can download from downloadcenter.netgear.com.

 You can install the switch freestanding or rack mounted in a wiring closet or equipment room.
-The switch is IEEE compliant and offers low latency for high-speed networking.
+The switch is IEEE compliant and offers low latency.
 All ports can automatically negotiate to the highest speed, which makes the switch very suitable for a mixed environment with Fast Ethernet and Gigabit Ethernet.

-Use Category 5e (Cat 5e) or higher rated Ethernet cables terminated with RJ-45 connectors to make 1-Gigibit connections.
+Use Category 5e (Cat 5e) or higher-rated Ethernet cables terminated with RJ-45 connectors to make Gigabit connections.